focusdivyam/Time-Table-Generator/README.md

 An algorithm that generates a time table using a SAT solver under specific constraints.

 1. CONSTRAINTS-
-Classes should run only from Monday to Friday(available days).
+->Classes should run only from Monday to Friday(available days).

-Only 1 lecture of any course on a single day.
+->Only 1 lecture of any course on a single day.

-Classes should be in institute specified timings.
+->Classes should be in institute specified timings.

-Labs should be continuous on a day.
+->Labs should be continuous on a day.

-No clashes are there for rooms or profs .
+->No clashes are there for rooms or profs .

-2. Main highlights:
+3. Main highlights:

 a) Input:
 A list of students representing the courses chosen by a specific student.

 Course info of every course i.e. course id, professor teaching the course, and structure of that course (L-T-P).

 A list of available rooms with their respective capacity.

 Finally, the institute class/work timings.

 b) Output:
 Weekly Schedule for the given courses as per their structure(L-T-P) to a .csv file.

 Clearly mentioning the time slots and room booked for every course without any clashes.

 3. TECH USED-
 Used python as it is versatile and readable.

 Z3 –SAT solver for checking if the given problem is sat or unsat based upon constraints.

-4. Output:
+5. Output:
 User can choose to see whole time table or batch specific time table by entering their batch.

 The algorithm prints the time table accordingly and clearly represents the:
 	 -Day of class

 	-Room allocated to course

 	- Course ID and

  	- Prof.  Teaching the course.

 For better understanding please refer the video: